Solved! The Best Types of Christmas Trees for Your Living Room

 If you’re one who likes to play with your holiday color scheme, consider the bluish-silver and bluish-white tones in the branches of a Colorado blue spruce.
 It has a nice pyramid shape with strong branches that can hold heavy ornaments.
 Take care not to crush the needles too much when decorating, however, because the tree’s resin emits a less-than-pleasant odor.
 And, because it’s often sold as a living tree, it can be planted outside after the holidays.
 When cut, it’ll hold its needles well as long as you’re adamant about refilling its water reservoir.

-Whatever evergreen variety you choose for your Christmas tree, make sure to give it a fresh cut at its base (at least 1″) before placing in a stand.
-Give it water immediately, and water it regularly.
+Whatever coniferous variety you choose for your Christmas tree, make sure to give it a fresh cut at its base (at least 1 inch off the bottom) before placing in a stand.
+Give it water immediately and regularly, and follow these additional tips to ensure that it lasts a full four weeks—maybe even five!
 With any luck, you’ll still be enjoying your tree as you ring in the New Year.
-Happy decorating!